msalehi/Cognitive-Physical-Decline/README.md

-# Modeling and Detecting Cognitive and Physical Deterioration in Seniors from Data Obtained by Unintrusive Sensors

-This repository contains the code and resources accompanying the paper:

-> **Modeling and Detecting Cognitive and Physical Deterioration in Seniors from Data Obtained by Unintrusive Sensors – A Pilot Study**
+## Modeling and Detecting Cognitive and Physical Deterioration in Seniors from Data Obtained by Unintrusive Sensors – A Pilot Study
-> Yueyi Ge, Ingrid Zukerman, and Mahsa Salehi
+#### Authors: Yueyi Ge, [Ingrid Zukerman](https://research.monash.edu/en/persons/ingrid-zukerman/), and [Mahsa Salehi](https://research.monash.edu/en/persons/mahsa-salehi/)
-> Department of Data Science and Artificial Intelligence, Monash University, Australia
+Department of Data Science and Artificial Intelligence, Monash University, Australia

----
+This repository contains the python code and resources accompanying the paper.

 ## Overview